 Species include Lorikeets – Red-collared lorikeet, rainbow lorikeet and Scaly-breasted lorikeet, true parrots Double-eyed Fig-Parrot, Cockatiel, Eclectus Parrot, Budgerigar and Pale-headed rosella.

 Widely known as the Jabiru, the Black-necked Stork is the only representative of its family within Australia.
-Wildlife Habitat is proud to display the world’s only successful captive breeding pair – James and Jabbie.
+Wildlife Habitat is proud to have homed the world’s only successful captive breeding pair – James and Jabbie.

 These majestic birds are predators of the wetlands of the tropical regions in Australia.
 They are usually found independently feeding on fish from freshwater ecosystems, but crustaceans, baby crocodiles and turtles also form part of their diet.
 Black-necked storks are restricted to mainly coastal and near-coastal areas of northern and eastern Australia.
 Throughout the monsoonal areas of northern Australia, the Black-necked Stork is still widespread, but fewer numbers appear through southern QLD and NSW.